EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 However, the BIOS checker does not correlate to the validity of the keys in Yuzu.
 If you have the keys in place and you can confirm that these are valid, then Yuzu will work just fine.

+***

+### Why is the Steam Input profile not working?

+Reset Citra or Yuzu in the EmuDeck application on the "Manage Emulators" page.
+If the Steam Input profile still does not work, re-select it in the Steam Input list.
+For instructions, see [How to Select a Steam Input Profile](../../controls-and-hotkeys/steamos/hotkeys.md#how-to-select-a-steam-input-profile).

+***

 ### What about all of the forks of Citra and Yuzu?
 Will EmuDeck support those?

 Citra and Yuzu fork discussion is not allowed at this time.
 There is no way of knowing if these forks are safe and none are close to usable at this time.
 Once a fork has matured and shown that it is a viable alternative to Citra and Yuzu, it will be considered for inclusion in EmuDeck.

+***

 ### Can I ask for links to mirrors of Citra and Yuzu?

 No, distribution of Citra and Yuzu is not allowed.

+***

 ### I have an issue with a game in the Citra or Yuzu emulator, can I ask for support?